-- SELinux must either be disabled or run in permissive mode. - Multi-homed networks are supported with Cloudera Data Science Workbench. - Firewall restrictions must be disabled across Cloudera Data Science Workbench or HDP hosts.
+- SELinux must either be disabled or run in permissive mode. - Multi-homed networks are supported with Cloudera Data Science Workbench 1.2.2 (and higher). - · Firewall restrictions must be disabled across Cloudera Data Science Workbench and HDP hosts.
 Internally, the Cloudera Data Science Workbench master and worker hosts require full connectivity with no firewalls.
-Externally, end users connect to Cloudera Data Science Workbench exclusively through a web server running on the master host, and, therefore, do not need direct access to any other internal Cloudera Data Science Workbench or HDP services.
+Externally, end users connect to Cloudera Data Science Workbench exclusively through a web server running on the master host, and therefore do not need direct access to any other internal Cloudera Data Science Workbench or HDP services.

-Review the complete list of ports required by Cloudera Data Science Workbench at Ports Used By Cloudera Data Science Workbench on page 250.
+Review the complete list of ports required by Cloudera Data Science Workbench at Ports Used By Cloudera Data Science Workbench on page 267.